 So the question now becomes, what can be done to reverse, or better yet prevent, PANS or PANDAS?
 The first thing is to know what to look for.
 Our own government (the NIH) says of PANDAS, "The symptoms are usually dramatic, happen overnight and out of the blue, and can include motor and/or vocal tics, obsessions, and/or compulsions.
 In addition to these symptoms, children may also become moody or irritable, experience anxiety attacks, or show concerns about separating from parents or loved ones."
 As far as medical treatment is concerned, Dr. Swedo and others published official government treatment guidelines in a recent issue of the Journal of Childhood and Adolescent Psychopharmacology (HERE).

 What tends to ramp up immune systems in the age group of children who end up with this problem (80% come down with it by age 10 and the rest by age 13)?
-How about something that our kids are massively exposed to on a regular basis --- ALUMINUM (the sole reason it's in every vaccine you or your kids take is to create inflammation / neuro-inflammation so that the vaccines work "better").
+How about something that our kids are massively exposed to on a regular basis --- ALUMINUM IN THE FORM OF ADJUVANTS (the sole reason it's in every vaccine you or your kids take is to create inflammation / neuro-inflammation so that the vaccines work "better" by making your immune system work "harder").
 MERCURY is also a potential culprit.
 And as for infections, never forget that the food of choice for most (the very same thing is true of cancer as well --- HERE) just happens to be sugar or high glycemic-index carbs (HERE).
 And this doesn't even begin to get into the realm of other forms of toxicity (HERE) or potentially neurologically reactive foods such as GLUTEN.
 And unfortunately, our children are NOT ONLY USUALLY TOO CLEAN, but are being saturated in this crap, in most cases from the day they are born.

 Although I don't claim to be an expert on PANDAS or PANS, I created a general protocol for helping people return to health that would at least bear looking at.
-Nope; I didn't say it was going to be your cure; your panacea; your magic bullet.
-However, once you begin to understand the importance of controlling inflammation, THIS PROTOCOL will start to make more sense for any number of problems you may have.
+Nope; I didn't say it was going to be your cure; your panacea; your magic bullet (you will probably not be able to completely avoid medical treatment of some kind with an occult bacterial infection).
+However, once you begin to understand the importance of controlling inflammation (thereby toning down the body's autoimmune responses), THIS PROTOCOL will start to make more sense for any number of problems you or your family may be struggling with.
 And if you are wondering about PANDAS link to AUTISM, click the link and start reading.